composibleIO/fluence-composedb/README.md

 Say you would want to store blockchain data in a decentralised database.
 How would you program the scraper, the cleaning and formatting of the data without becoming depended on a single server and using fixed endpoints?

+ComposeDB is a decentralised database build on top of Ceramic/IPFS with a graphql interface.
+Normally, dapps have their own composeDB instance running on a server with a single endpoint.

 ### Protocol pairs
 This demo explores the pairing of fluence nodes with a ComposeDB/Ceramic nodes.
 Have a look at the docker compose file.